tomerfiliba-org/reedsolomon/README.rst

 .. code:: sh

     python setup.py install --cythonize  # if cython >= 3.0.0b2 is already installed
-    pip install .[cythonize] --install-option="--cythonize" --verbose  # if cython is not installed
+    pip install --editable .[cythonize] --install-option="--cythonize" --verbose  # if cython is not installed

 or with pep517 ``build`` tool: